top of page

 Relational Depth

-• Capacity to hold space for identity erosion, chronic self‑doubt, shame, and survival patterns such as fawning or people‑pleasing
+• Capacity to hold identity erosion, chronic self‑doubt and shame

-• Ability to manage therapeutic endings with steadiness and clarity
+• Ability to manage endings with steadiness and clarity

 Legal & Systemic Awareness

-• Familiarity with the Domestic Abuse Act 2021
+• Awareness of the Domestic Abuse Act 2021 and its relevance to therapeutic practice

-• Awareness that clients may also be navigating other forms of domestic abuse, including economic/financial abuse, isolation, and systemic coercion
+• Awareness of economic/financial abuse, isolation and systemic coercion

 Emotional Steadiness